 - information on services in southeastern Pennsylvania (https://namimainlinepa.org/services-in-sepa-2/intro-to-services/)

-- Family-to-Family education program (a free 12-week course; more information available at https://namimainlinepa.org/support/family-to-family-education-basics-programs/)
+- Family-to-Family education program (a free 8 course; more information available at https://www.nami.org/Support-Education/Mental-Health-Education/NAMI-Family-to-Family https://namimainlinepa.org/support/family-to-family-education-basics-programs/)

 I am indebted to I Am Not Sick, I Don’t Need Help! by Xavier Amador for some of the ideas in this presentation.
 I am grateful for helpful input and suggestions from Carolyn Ballinger, Ellen Berman, Katie Eyer, Bruce Fay, Sarah Freudberg, Judy Green, Loran Kundra, Michi Rose, and Aita Susi.

 LEAP is a registered trademark®.
 LEAP was developed by Dr. Xavier Amador.
-Additional information is available in the recommended resources listed on the next page.
+Additional information is available in the recommended resources listed in Section V.

-This book is very helpful, but it may be useful for you to be aware of the following caution.
-The examples given in the book generally include skillful professional interpretations and problem solving and appear to make significant progress in a short time.
+This book is very helpful, but you should be aware of the following caution.
+The examples given in the book generally include skillful professional interpretations and problem solving, and these examples appear to illustrate significant progress in a short time.
 In our experience, we rarely replicate this type of success, but over time we can substantially help our loved ones with lay reflective listening and empathy skills.